jaderdalmas/Desafio_201126/README.md

 --> Calculus as age, critical processes as signup and statistics, other processes as cruds

 # To be improved
---> segreggate rules and apply Clean Code and KISS on repos and services may help keed controllers ruleless
+--> segreggate rules and apply Clean Code and KISS on repos and services may help keep controllers ruleless

 # Extra (swagger | health)
 --> I am used to add swagger and health to easy start tests, but after implementing good integration they may not be needed for testing purpouses